Carousel (musical): Inception

-Rodgers early decided to dispense with an overture, feeling that the music was hard to hear over the banging of seats as latecomers settled themselves.
+Rodgers decided early on to dispense with an overture, feeling that the music was hard to hear over the banging of seats as latecomers settled themselves.
 In his autobiography, Rodgers complained that only the brass section can be heard during an overture because there are never enough strings in a musical's small orchestra.
 He determined to force the audience to concentrate from the beginning by opening with a pantomime scene accompanied by what became known as "The Carousel Waltz".
 The pantomime paralleled one in the Molnár play, which was also used to introduce the characters and situation to the audience.
-Author Ethan Mordden described the effectiveness of this opening:

-Other characters catch our notice—Mr. Bascombe, the pompous mill owner, Mrs. Mullin, the widow who runs the carousel and, apparently, Billy; a dancing bear; an acrobat.
+Author Ethan Mordden described the effectiveness of this opening:Other characters catch our notice—Mr. Bascombe, the pompous mill owner, Mrs. Mullin, the widow who runs the carousel and, apparently, Billy; a dancing bear; an acrobat.
 But what draws us in is the intensity with which Julie regards Billy—the way she stands frozen, staring at him, while everyone else at the fair is swaying to the rhythm of Billy's spiel.
 And as Julie and Billy ride together on the swirling carousel, and the stage picture surges with the excitement of the crowd, and the orchestra storms to a climax, and the curtain falls, we realize that R & H have not only skipped the overture and the opening number but the exposition as well.
 They have plunged into the story, right into the middle of it, in the most intense first scene any musical ever had.